 The Future of Life Institute is an apolitical non-profit funded by a range of individuals and organisations who share our goal to reduce extreme large-scale risks from transformative technologies.
 For more information, see our Funding page.

 What organisations are you affiliated with?

-Partnership on AI, a nonprofit coalition committed to the responsible use of artificial intelligence and The UN Secretary General's High-level Panel on Digital Cooperation - Roundtable 3C on Artificial Intelligence.
+We are affiliated with Partnership on AI, a nonprofit coalition committed to the responsible use of artificial intelligence, and The UN Secretary General's High-level Panel on Digital Cooperation - Roundtable 3C on Artificial Intelligence.

 What is the role of your External Advisors?

 We value advice from a diverse group of thinkers with expertise in science research and science communication.
 Their input helps to ensure that our approach to executing our mission is well-informed, strategic and adaptable.
 Our advisors have generously agreed to let us solicit their advice for free, because they believe in our mission.
 Although they offer us advice, they are not involved in our decision-making, the ultimate responsibility for which rests with our Board of Directors.

 How do you decide your policy positions?

 Our policy positions are decided by our Policy Team and our Board of Directors, based on the latest academic research and science, as well as community input.
 Although we value the generous support of our funders, they do not influence our positions.